aaronbloomfield/ccc/hws/metamask/index.md

     - You should now see your balance in the account pop-up window
     - You will likely want to rename the account -- MetaMask just calls them "account 1", "account 2", etc., and makes it hard to delete "account 1".
 To rename your account, in the MetaMask window in the image to the right, click on the vertical ellipsis (&vellip;) to the right of the account name, then click on "account details", then click on the pencil/edit icon to the right of the account name.

 At this point, the MetaMask extension should be connected to your account on the private Ethereum blockchain -- you can tell if this is the case because it will report your balance in the MetaMask window.
-Note that if you restart Chrome, you may have to enter your MetaMask password.
-Also, it will say "Not connected" to the left of the account name -- that's fine for now, since we have not yet created a web page for it to connect to.
+Note that if you restart Chrome, you may have to re-enter your MetaMask password.
+Also, it will say "Not connected" to the left of the account name -- that's fine for now, since we have not yet created a web page for it to connect to; that "Not connected" is not indicating a the presence (or lack thereof) of a connection to the blockchain.

 <br clear="all">

 <!---